alexandre-zatti/ip-address-tracker/README.md

 # 🌍 IP Address Tracker App

-This project is an implementation of the IP Address Tracker challenge from Frontend Mentor.
-It's built using Next.js, leveraging its latest features including server components to deliver an optimal user experience.
+This it's built using Next.js, leveraging its latest features including server components to deliver an optimal user experience.
 This application allows users to view their IP address on a map, search for any IP addresses, and see key information and location data.

 ## 🌟 Features